 Miyajima is known as one of Japan’s Nihon Sankei.
 It translates literally as Japan’s three most scenic places.
-A few centuries ago, the Japanese people selected Miyajima, Matsushima and Amanohashidate as the Nihon Sankei.
-Miyajima is probably the most well-known of the Nihon Sankei and the easiest to visit.
+A few centuries ago, the Japanese people selected Miyajima, Matsushima, and Amanohashidate as the Nihon Sankei.
+Miyajima Japan is probably the most well-known of the Nihon Sankei and the easiest to visit.

-Here’s our guide to some of the best places to visit in Miyajima Island and how to get there.
+Here’s our guide to some of the best places to visit on Miyajima Island and how to get there.
 You can cover the Miyajima things to do in one day if that’s all the time you have, but if you have longer it’s worth staying around for a little more peace and quiet.

-The Floating Torii entrance to the Itsukushima Shrine
+1. See the Floating Torii entrance to the Itsukushima Shrine Miyajima

-As the main item to do on the top of everyone’s list to visit Miyajima is visit the “floating tori” and the Itsukushima Shrine then the first thing you need to do is check the Itsukushima Shrine tide times and tide timetables and ensure that you’ll be able to see the shrine gate at your favourite state of the tide, or if you’re lucky both low and high tide.
+As the main item to do on the top of everyone’s list to visit Miyajima is to visit the “floating tori” and the Itsukushima Shrine then the first thing you need to do is check the Itsukushima Shrine tide times and tide timetables and ensure that you’ll be able to see the shrine gate at your favorite state of the tide, or if you’re lucky both low and high tide.
 You can check the tide tables here.

 As the Itsukushima Shrine is considered to be a Shinto shrine and the boundary between the spirits and the human world.
-The 16 metres tall, vermillion coloured torii or shrine gate is best seen at high tide when its surrounded by water.
-The colour is distinctive and is seen in other places in Japan like the Fushimi Inari Taisha Shrine in Kyoto, its thought to keep evil spirits away, so entering through the shrine gate purifies you of evil spirits before you enter the shrine itself.
+The 16 meters tall, vermillion-colored torii or shrine gate is best seen at high tide when it’s surrounded by water.
+The color is distinctive and is seen in other places in Japan like the Fushimi Inari Taisha Shrine in Kyoto, its thought to keep evil spirits away, so entering through the shrine gate purifies you of evil spirits before you enter the shrine itself.

 There has been a shrine gate here since 1168, although the first documented record of a shrine is from 811, the current Torii has been here since the 1800s.
-This shrine gate weight 60 tonnes and is made from cedar.
-From June 2019 its undergoing repairs and is unlikely to be visible.
+This shrine gate weighs 60 tonnes and is made from cedar.

-This Shinto shrine has origins back to the 6th century and it’s almost pier-like structure dates back to the sacred status of the island.
+This Shinto shrine has its origins back in the 6th century and its almost pier-like structure dates back to the sacred status of the island.
 Commoners were not allowed on the island and so had to approach the shrine by boat through the Torii.

 The Mt Misen ropeway journey takes 15-20 minutes and costs 1,000 Yen one way, or 1,800 yen round trip for adults.
 The ropeway on Miyajima is open from 0900 – 1630.

 The hike to the top of Miyajima’s Mount Misen is the most popular Miyajima hike.
-We loved our hike up through the forest of Miyajima’s tallest mountain.
-There are 3 different routes to the top, the Momijidani trail, the Daisho-in trail and the Omoto trail.
+We loved our Mount Misen hike up through the forest of Miyajima’s tallest mountain.
+There are 3 different routes to the top, the Momijidani Trail, the Daisho-in Trail, and the Omoto Trail.

-It’s easy to take one trail up and another down or to combine a one way trip on the ropeway with a hike.
+It’s easy to take one trail up and another down or to combine a one-way trip on the ropeway with a hike.
 It takes about 1.5-2 hours to hike to the top of Mount Misen.
 You can take an extended and guided hike by booking this tour with a local guide.
 You’ll get to experience all the beauty of Misen and get local interpretation as well.
 Book Now or see your options here.

-Mt Misen rises just 500 metres from the Seto Inland Sea but gives glorious views over the area.
+Mt Misen rises just 500 meters from the Seto Inland Sea but gives glorious views over the area.

 Located right next to the Miyajima midway station on the ropeway of Shishiiwa is the Shishiiwa Observatory.
 Views are different from here than from the view at the observatory at the top of Mount Misen, but this is considerably easier to get to – with little walking required.
 If you have taken the ropeway up you can hike to the top of Mt Misen from here too.
 There’s a restaurant here where you can stop for a bite to eat too.

 Most people visit Miyajima for a day or half-day from Hiroshima, but if you’d like to experience the peace of the island before and after the day-trippers arrive, then there are a variety of places to stay here.
 The Iwaso Ryokan has been here since 1854 and is quite stunning.
-Individual Japanese style rooms have gorgeous individual designs, focusing on specialities of the area.
+Individual Japanese-style rooms have gorgeous individual designs, focusing on specialties of the area.
 Some rooms have private bathrooms.
 You’ll find indoor and outdoor onsens here too.
 There is no Wi-Fi here, but enjoy the peace while you can.
-Check out availablility and enjoy a little luxury here.
+Check out availability and enjoy a little luxury here.

-The five-storey Pagoda was originally built in 1407, restorations followed in the 1500s and its stunning in the bright vermillion colour.
-Its to be found close to the entrance of the Itsukushima Shrine and stands more than 27 metres in height.
+The five-story Pagoda was originally built in 1407, restorations followed in the 1500s, and it’s stunning in its bright vermillion color.
+It is to be found close to the entrance of the Itsukushima Shrine and stands more than 27 meters in height.
 It’s one of only 22 five-stored pagodas in Japan.
-The five-storied pagoda is decorated with dragons, Japanese patterns and carved pictures.
+The five-storied pagoda is decorated with dragons, Japanese patterns, and carved pictures.